linkspreed/Biospreed/Special_Works.md

 ### 11.11.2022 (announcement Biospreed)
+- We are currently working on enabling you to register on **Biospreed** with your Google account in the future.

+### 11.11.2022 (announcement Biospreed)
 - We are currently working on enabling you to register on **Biospreed** with your Discord account in the future.

 ### 11.11.2022 (announcement Biospreed)